 For law firms, there are certain elements that make a client testimonial powerful.
 The more of these that are included, the better:

-- A REALLY happy client
+A REALLY happy client

-- Statements that are convincing and believable
+Statements that are convincing and believable

-- As many specifics as a client is willing to give including the outcome, a circumspect reference to the amount of the award (“sizable” or “very large”), the practice area involved and the quality of your client service
+As many specifics as a client is willing to give, including the outcome, a circumspect reference to the amount of the award (“sizable” or “very large”), the practice area involved and the quality of your client service

-- Their full name, if possible, but even a first name and last initial is good
+Their full name, if possible, but even a first name and last initial is good

 A headshot (remind clients that a selfie with a smartphone is fine)

-- And if you’re really lucky – a client who is willing to provide a video review.
+And, if you’re really lucky, a client who is willing to provide a video review.

-Video testimonials for lawyers are a little bit trickier and more costly, because you need to hire a professional videographer, set up lighting and a tripod, and convince clients to get in their cars and drive somewhere for a shoot.
+Testimonials for lawyers can be sprinkled across your firm’s website, with the most outstanding one appearing on your homepage.
+Others can appear on your practice area pages.
+If you’re fortunate enough to get 5 or 6 client testimonials, you can create a testimonials tab on your site with multiple happy clients that deliver a strong one-two punch.
+Here is an excellent example of client video testimonials for Rieders, Travis, Dohrmann, Mowrey, Humphrey & Waters in Williamsport, Pennsylvania.
+Video law firm testimonials are a little bit trickier and more costly because you need to hire a professional videographer, set up lighting and a tripod, and convince clients to get in their cars and drive somewhere for a shoot.
 But if you have the budget and cooperative clients, video testimonials are fantastic!
 Otherwise, clients can simply write a 2 to 3 sentence testimonial in an email, attach a selfie headshot, and hit the send button.
 Or you can create a template or automated system that makes writing a testimonial nearly effortless.
 It’s that easy to secure a testimonial from a satisfied client.

 How to Ask a Client for a Testimonial